Mak2006/python-rest-app-cont/README.md

 Server is a microservice which exposes a REST API.
 The REST API documentation is using Swagger documentation.
 For now the service does not use a backend.

 ## Usage
 The source code of the application is available at github.
 Install Python, Flask and run the `server.py`

 ## What was done
-### Installation of virtualenv and Flask, pytest, jq project set up.
+### virtualenv and Flask, pytest, jq project were set up.
 1. We install virtualenv, create a directory for the env and install Flask in it.
 Flasks installs the core components flask, Werkzeug, Jinja2, click, itsdangerous, and markupsafe.
 2. Create Github repo and load the project in PyCharm.